 Florida’s sandy shores are lined with beach resorts, from way up in Northwest Florida all the way south to Key West.
-But all family beach resorts are not created equal.
-The best ones have that essential component of prime beachfront, of course — and many other amenities to make vacations easy and fun for families.
-Think kids’ clubs, where youngsters can learn about the state’s marine environments, water sports for teens, mini-massages in the spa and much more.
+But not all Florida beach resorts are created equal.
+The best ones have that essential component of prime beachfront, of course—and many other amenities to make vacations easy and fun for families.
+Think kids’ clubs, where youngsters can learn about the state’s marine environments, water sports for teens, mini-massages at the spa, and much more.
 These are the best Florida beach resorts for families.

 When you’re at The Breakers, you’re on hallowed ground.
 This iconic Florida hotel is listed on the National Register of Historic Places.
 But for all the beauty of the building and grounds, The Breakers makes even the youngest of children feel as welcome as the most famous of guests.
 Camp Breakers has two different programs designed for kids ages 3 to 5 and 6 to 12, with an entire building (complete with its only family-style Italian restaurant) designed just for them.
 You can sign up for family golf clinics on the weekends, use the resort’s bikes to pedal around pretty Palm Beach, or do some kayaking and snorkeling right off of the hotel’s private beach.